-‘Bold and Beautiful’ Spoilers: Will Thomas Forgive Sally For Stealing Designs?
+‘Bold And Beautiful’ Spoilers: Will Thomas Forgive Sally For Stealing Designs?

 Bold and Beautiful spoilers suggest that Thomas will feel betrayed by Sally because he is one of the main designers at FC.
 Most of the designs she will use for her knock-offs will be based on his work.

 Thomas has a tendency to lose his mind at first, only to calm down after he’s had time to process what happened.
 Maybe, Thomas will find a way to forgive Sally for stealing his designs and using them for her knock-offs.
-With Thomas’s future in limbo at FC, Bold and Beautiful spoilers state he may even ask her if he can partner up with her at Spectra, leaving Forrester for good.
+With Thomas’ future in limbo at FC, Bold and Beautiful spoilers state he may even ask her if he can partner up with her at Spectra, leaving Forrester for good.

 Thomas & Sally smile and laugh ????#Tally #BoldandBeautiful pic.twitter.com/qe5T2tJ6U2